St. Peters, Missouri: 2000 census

-Three public high schools are within St. Peters city limits: Fort Zumwalt South High School with an enrollment of 1,700 students, Francis Howell North High School (2,100 students), and Fort Zumwalt East High School (1,100 students) which opened in 2007.
-Some high school students from St. Peters attend schools in surrounding communities such as Francis Howell Central High School in neighboring Cottleville, and Fort Zumwalt North and Fort Zumwalt West High Schools in O'Fallon.
-Other public schools in the city include Fairmount, Hawthorn, Lewis & Clark, Mid Rivers, Progress South, St. Peters, and Warren Elementary Schools, as well as DuBray and Fort Zumwalt South Middle Schools.
-The city limits also contain the private Lutheran High School of St Charles County.

-Civic facilities
+Recreation

 The St. Peters Rec-Plex, a 236000 sqft family recreation and athletic training complex, is situated next to St. Peters City Hall.
 The Rec-Plex hosted the 2004 Olympic Diving Trials and is recognized as one of the USA's premier diving facilities.
+The Rec-Plex underwent an $18.5 million expansion in 2007.

 St. Peters is home to Barnes-Jewish St. Peters Hospital, the county's second busiest after St. Joseph Health Center in St. Charles.
 Barnes-Jewish St. Peters Hospital serves a large portion of St. Charles County, Lincoln County, and Pike County; it is St. Charles County's second largest hospital, with 175 rooms, and a satellite location of the Alvin J. Siteman Cancer Center.

 The Spencer Road Branch library, the largest and busiest within the St. Charles City-County Library District, is in St. Peters.

 The city's "Recycle City" opened in April 1997 and has the ability to recycle various types of material which is then sold to companies that use recycled goods in products.
 In 2007, Recycle City recycled 12,522,767 pounds of material.

-Parks and recreation
+Parks

 St. Peters has the most extensive park system in St. Charles County.
 The city has over 1000 acre of parks and trails.
 Outdoor amenities include: recreation trails, playgrounds, picnic shelters and pavilions, athletic fields, fishing ponds, and landscape areas.